wmde/wikimedia.de_archived/README.md

 $ cd project
 ```

-The root of the project contains three important configuration files: `Envfile` holds per configuration settings, `Deployfile` configures the deploy target, `Hoifile` used by [Hoi](https://github.com/atelierdisko/hoi) for setting up the webserver and database.
+The root of the project contains three important configuration files: `Envfile` holds per environment configuration settings, `Deployfile` configures the deploy target, `Hoifile` used by [Hoi](https://github.com/atelierdisko/hoi) for setting up the webserver and database.
 Especially the `Envfile` is very well documented.

 Currently the configuration files contain placeholders, i.e. `__NAME__`.
 These can be filled in for you automatically as they can be derived easily from the project directory itself.
 They can also be replaced manually as well.
 ```